lijandrew/webref/README.md

 ## to-do

+- [ ] clearly plan out the specific mouse event cases, considering shift and selection size
+- [ ] RefImages should be draggable but not resizable.
+The resizing should be controlled by a separate component that displays the handles around the selection.
+In other words, the user must select first before resizing but can move without first selecting.
+Would it be easier then to just manipulate around a single Selection component?
+And then just track if the images are selected or not and then manipulate the selected ones.
+So basically the only Rnd with actual controls will be the Selection.
+And all the images will be indirectly controlled through store updates.
+Otherwise, we end up treating dragging and resizing differently, handling dragging on the RefImage yet handling resizing on Selection.
+    - [ ] Make RefImage Rnd not directly manipulatable.
+Still use Rnd for them though, because Rnd abstracts away a lot of stuff.
+Taking them off Rnd into a custom Rnd could be a stretch goal.
+    - [ ] Make Selection Rnd the direct source of interaction.
+Basically you're dragging and resizing the *Selection*, and the selected images are playing catch up.
 - [ ] we need to differentiate between clicks and drags more clearly before multi manipulation will work. cursor store?
 - [ ] multi select manipulation
     - I don't think putting them in a temporary Rnd will work, or it will be extremely convoluted.